mgdelacroix/mee6/README.md

 ### disk-usage

+This module uses the `df` command to parse the capacity and usage of a given device and obtain the usage percentage.
+If the `threshold` parameter is set, it checks the usage percentage against the `threshold` and triggers a `FAILED` state if surpassed.

 | parameter | required | description |
 |-----------|----------|-------------|
 | device    | yes      | The device to look for in the `df -l` stdout. |